malva-ot/nomo/README.md

 The first level of qualification in a qualified resource name is the authority string.
 An authority string declared by one party is recognized by another party if and only if the recognizing party chooses to recognize it.

-Even the [common schema](#6-common-schema) does not provide a mechanism for establishing or agreeing upon ownership of an authority string, which in the common schema is simply any valid sequence of one or more Unicode code points.
+Even the [common schema](#6-common-schema) does not provide a mechanism for establishing or agreeing upon ownership of an authority string.
 The authors of this standard regard this as an authentication question which is delegated to any mechanism of authentication which cooperating parties agree to use.
 The name "authority" was chosen for concept equivalence to a forthcoming distributed authentication protocol described by the same authors of this standard, but nomo itself does not require or demand any particular choice of authentication system.

 ##### 3.1.4.3 Deterministic operations